tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     4. If a message **Insufficient permissions at resource group level. click here** is shown, click **Grant Key Vault permissions** to grant required permissions.

-        > **Tip:** Azure Local deployment needs **Allow public access from all networks** setting on the newly create Key Vault.
-You should check the setting before go forward if your organization disabled/disallow the setting by policy.
-In some cases, the organization provides special tags to except the policy.
+        > **Tip:** Azure Local deployment needs **Allow public access from all networks** setting on the newly created Key Vault.
+You should check the setting before going forward if your organization disables/disallows the setting by policy.
+In some cases, the organization provides special tags to exempt the policy.

 5. Click **Next: Configuration**.